-VOA’s Bosnian service is an impactful and trusted source of news and information in Bosnia-Herzegovina about the United States, the Western Balkans and the world.
+VOA’s Bosnian service is a trusted source of news and information in Bosnia-Herzegovina about the United States, the Western Balkans and the world.
 Through its varied, multimedia programming, with a focus on television, the service reaches a sophisticated audience in a region of strategic interest to the United States.
 Bosnia remains divided along ethnic lines and faces daunting political and economic challenges.
 A number of young Bosnians who have joined militant, Islamic groups fighting in Syria, Iraq and other Middle Eastern countries present a serious threat to U.S. national interests in Bosnia and the region.
 Russia has made concerted efforts to increase its influence in the Balkans, particularly among Bosnian Serbs.
-By providing accurate information about U.S. policies and actions, VOA Bosnian provides a counterbalance to Russian propaganda and to forces that seek to radicalize Bosnia’s younger Muslim population in a market that is exposed to aggressive radicalization and ISIL recruitment propaganda.
+By providing accurate information about U.S. policies and actions, VOA Bosnian provides a counterbalance to Russian propaganda and to forces that seek to radicalize Bosnia’s younger Muslim population.
 The service’s reporters in Washington, D.C., share America’s democratic experience and focus on content about American life, thought and institutions.
 The service helps the audience improve its understanding of U.S. society, policies and perspectives, and is often the medium of record regarding pronouncements by U.S. officials.

 Established: June 1996